 Executive Compensation Procedures

 Our compensation procedures guide the actions taken by the Compensation Committee.
 This ensures consistency from year to year and adherence to the responsibilities listed in the Compensation Committee's Charter.
-The Compensation Committee reviews compensation annually, which includes selecting and engaging an external consultant, identifying the comparator group companies and reviewing market data on benchmark positions.
-These procedures set the platform for the final determination of compensation for the NEOs.
+The Compensation Committee reviews compensation annually, which includes: